sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 for the visa.
 If your company isn't using Cultural Vistas, good luck, and be ready to provide a lot of school-related paperwork such as proof of enrolment.

 CECA and Cultural Vistas will guide you through the process.
+If you're an international student (i.e your passport isn't Canadian), this process will involve making a trip to the US consulate in Toronto for an interview.

 Note: It is possible to extend your visa up to one year total if you are staying at the same company.
 However, you will not be able to work for a different employer in a consecutive term unless you applied for the visa before you leave for the US.

 <section id="Paperwork-BeforeYouGo" />
 ### Before You Go
 Have a second (or third) copy of all travel documents: